evennia/evennia/docs/source/Howto/Starting/Part1/Adding-Commands.md

 ## Summary

-In this lesson we learned how to create our own Command, add it to a CmdSet and then ourselves.
+In this lesson we learned how to create our own Command, add it to a CmdSet and then to ourselves.
 We also upset a dragon.

 In the next lesson we'll learn how to hit Smaug with different weapons.
 We'll also